mistermark/tribe-events-agenda-view/README.md

-The Events Calendar: Agenda View
+The Events Calendar: Weekly View
 ======================

-This plugin adds an agenda view to your The Event Calendar suite by Modern Tri.be.
+This plugin is a weekly event display for the plugin Events Calendar from Modern Tribe and based on the Agenda View.

-We created this plugin as a guideline to help you create fully functional new views for The Events Calendar plugin that get properly integrated with the plugins settings, views, and other important bits.
-We have tried to include as much useful comments in the code as documentation for creating your own addon plugin and views for The Event Calendar.
+It's supposed to be a good view for displaying weekly events instead of just showing the events as monthly view.
+Customized to fit my needs, but instead of keeping this for myself I'd rather share it.

 #### Installation